WE HANDLE ALL TYPES OF FAMILY LAW ISSUES IN DIVORCE

 APPLICATION FOR DIVORCE IN ONTARIO

-Working with a Divorce Lawyer in Ottawa
+Working with a Lawyer in Ottawa

-As discussed above, divorce cases and family disputes involve intense emotions, and they are complex in nature.
+As discussed above, these cases and family disputes involve intense emotions, and they are complex in nature.
 Therefore, you will likely require a lawyer by your side to offer advice and handle all legal issues involved.
-Mainly, you will be hiring a divorce attorney to help you and your partner work out the agreement or defend you against your spouse in court.
+Mainly, you will be hiring an attorney to help you and your partner work out the agreement or defend you against your spouse in court.
 Divorce lawyers are often involved in the legal process as each party typically has their best interests in mind.
 Thus, it is essential that you inquire whether the specific lawyer prefers collaborating or fighting in court, whether they would advise seeking settlement outside court, and their track records in handling such cases.
 The best divorce lawyer for you is the one who advocates for your interests.

 What Our Divorce Lawyer will Do for You

-Considering the potential legal risks and problems, it is clear that one needs a divorce lawyer to check the agreement even in an uncontested divorce.
+Considering the potential legal risks and problems, it is clear that one needs a lawyer to check the agreement even in an uncontested divorce.
 The lawyer will:

 - Attend mediation with you (if necessary),